 MACRA created a quality measure-based payment model that drives reimbursement; this is particularly challenging for wound care practitioners, with no reportable performance measures relevant to wound care under the Merit-based Incentive Payment System.

-In 2000, the mandates of the Balanced Budget Act of 1997 were implemented by Medicare.
-Every wound care provider, except physicians; were placed on a Prospective Payment System.
+In 2000, mandates became active because of the Budget Act of 1997 by Medicare.
+Every wound care provider, except physicians, are on a Prospective Payment System.

 Over time the health care facilities learned exactly how much care they could afford to provide under the new Prospective Payment System.
-This led to patients being discharged from a site of care too early.
+This led to patients leaving a site of care too early.

-This also resulted in providers selecting products and procedures based on the availability and rate of reimbursement rather than on their clinical evidence and on the actual medical needs of the beneficiary.
+Then, providers select products and procedures because of the availability and rate of reimbursement.
+However, they should rather than focus on clinical evidence and the actual medical needs of the beneficiary.

-Patients were also receiving more services than required just because the providers could charge them more.
+Patients receive more services than necessary just because the providers could charge them more.

 In 2017, a new payment system for physicians was put into place.
-No longer will physicians receive payment based on the country’s economic growth.
-Physicians will also no longer receive Medicare Physician Fee Schedule increases/decreases at the end of 2018.
+No longer will physicians receive payment on the country’s economic growth.
+Physicians no longer receive Medicare Physician Fee Schedule increases/decreases at the end of 2018.

 - Advancing Care Information